top of page

 12. 'John Brown (Triumphal March)’ – Snowpony (bass by Debbie Googe)

-13. ‘Casino Kisschase’ – Collapsed Lung (vocals by Bilinda Butcher)
+13. 'Casino Kisschase’ – Collapsed Lung (words and melody written and sung by Bilinda Butcher)

 14. 'I Want Candy (Kevin Shields Mix)’ – Bow Wow Wow